aws-samples/aws-service-catalog-product-reporting/README.md

 ## Deploy the solution

 1. Designate an account that will act as the hub which aggregates all of the data and hosts the DynamoDB table.
 [Refer to the Simplify sharing your AWS Service Catalog portfolios in an AWS Organizations setup](https://aws.amazon.com/blogs/mt/simplify-sharing-your-aws-service-catalog-portfolios-in-an-aws-organizations-setup/) post if you do not currently have AWS Service Catalog in your organization.
-2. Deploy the `organization_infra_stack.yaml`  CloudFormation Stack in the hub account's primary region.
+2. Deploy the `organization_infra_stack.yaml`  CloudFormation Stack in the hub account's primary Region.
 The template will ask for the following parameters:
     1. OrganizationId: The AWS Organization ID is unique to your organization.
 Retrieve this value from Services, Management & Governance, and AWS Organizations, e.g., "o-f4sp1mk5g5".
     2. ResourceNamePrefix: Prefix for naming all of the resources created by this CloudFormation template, e.g., "service-catalog".
 You may leave the default value.
 3. Create a zip package of the `service_catalog_audit.py` file found inside the `lambda/service_catalog_audit/` directory, and name the zip package `service_catalog_audit.zip`.
 Refer to [Deploy Python Lambda functions with .zip file archives](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html).
 Then, place the zip package in the `lambda/service_catalog_audit/` directory.
 4. Upload the `lambda` directory to the newly created "source-files-<account_id>-<region>" [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) bucket.
 Refer to the documentation on [uploading objects to the S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).
 After the upload to the bucket is complete, the prefix structure will be "lambda/service_catalog_audit/".
 5. Deploy the `audit_hub_stack.yaml` as a CloudFormation StackSet.
-Designate one account in your AWS Organization as a hub account with a primary region:
+Designate one account in your AWS Organization as a hub account with a primary Region:
     1. Choose Self-service permissions
     2. Choose sc-stackset-parent-role as the admin role.
 This role was created by the `organization_infra_stack.yaml`  CloudFormation Stack.
     3. Type in sc-stackset-child-role as the execution role.
 This role was created by the `organization_infra_stack.yaml`  CloudFormation Stack.
     4. Choose `audit_hub_stack.yaml` as the template source.
     5. The template will ask for the following parameters:
         1. OrganizationId: The AWS Organization ID is unique to your organization.
-Retrieve this value from Services, Management & Governance, and AWS Organizations, e.g., "o-xxxxxxxxxx".
+Retrieve this value from Services, Management and Governance, and AWS Organizations, e.g., "o-xxxxxxxxxx".
         2. ResourceNamePrefix: Prefix for naming all of the resources created by this CloudFormation template, e.g., "service-catalog".
 You may leave the default value.
-        3. PrimaryRegion: Primary region to deploy central audit resources, such as the DynamoDB table, the [Amazon EventBridge](https://aws.amazon.com/eventbridge/) event bus, and the Athena table e.g., “us-east-1”.
+        3. PrimaryRegion: Primary Region to deploy central audit resources, such as the DynamoDB table, the [Amazon EventBridge](https://aws.amazon.com/eventbridge/) event bus, and the Athena table e.g., “us-east-1”.
         4. S3BucketName: Provide the name of the S3 bucket that has the Lambda deployment packages.
 This is the S3 bucket created by the organization_infra_stack.yaml CloudFormation stack, e.g., "source-files-<account_id>-<region>".
         5. S3KeyPrefix: Provide the directory of the S3 bucket that has the lambda deployment packages, e.g., "lambda/service_catalog_audit/".
 You may leave the default value.
     6. Set deployment options:
         1. Select deploy stacks in accounts.
             1. Enter the AWS account ID of the desired hub account.
-        1. Specify the regions where you’d like to deploy this stack:
+        1. Specify the Regions where you’d like to deploy this stack:
-            1. Select the region that you’ve input for **PrimaryRegion** parameter specified above.
+            1. Select the Region that you’ve input for **PrimaryRegion** parameter specified above.
 This is where the DynamoDB table, the EventBridge event bus, and the Athena table will reside.
-            2. Select any other regions where users may provision AWS Service Catalog products.
-These regions will just have the SQS DLQ and the event processor Lambda function.
+            2. Select any other Regions where users may provision AWS Service Catalog products.
+These Regions will just have the Amazon SQS DLQ and the event processor Lambda function.
 6. Deploy the `audit_spoke_stack.yaml` as a CloudFormation StackSet to all of the spoke accounts where AWS Service Catalog is utilized to provision products.
     1. Choose Service-managed permissions.
         1. If you’re launching this StackSet from the hub account, and it’s not the Organizations management account, then [delegate the hub account as an administrator](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-delegated-admin.html).
     2. The template will ask for the following parameters:
         1. HubAccountId: The AWS account ID of the hub account created in the previous step.
-        2. PrimaryRegion: Primary region where Hub central audit resources were deployed such as the DynamoDB table, EventBridge event bus, and the Athena table, e.g., "us-east-1".
+        2. PrimaryRegion: Primary Region where Hub central audit resources were deployed such as the DynamoDB table, EventBridge event bus, and the Athena table, e.g., "us-east-1".
         3. ResourceNamePrefix: Prefix for naming all of the resources created by this CloudFormation template, e.g., "service-catalog".
 You may leave the default value.
     3. Deployment targets can either be your entire AWS Organization or specific Organizational Units (OUs) that where AWS Service Catalog products will be provisioned.
-    4. Select all of the regions matching the hub account deployment from the previous step.
+    4. Select all of the Regions matching the hub account deployment from the previous step.
-7. To test create a product in a spoke account and verify that an item was inserted into the DynamoDB table found in the hub account's primary region.
+7. To test create a product in a spoke account and verify that an item was inserted into the DynamoDB table found in the hub account's primary Region.

 ### Athena DynamoDB Connector